RollSight dice tray camera in use - dice rolling on gaming desk

 You supply the camera.
 Phone, USB webcam, a desk document camera such as the IPEVO V4K, or our free 3D-print Dragon Rig files all work.

 Keep your favorite dice.
 No special dice to buy.
-The more people play, the better recognition gets for everyone.
+The more people play, the easier reads get for everyone.

 Plays nice with